NCAA Division I: Football Bowl Subdivision

 Division I Football Bowl Subdivision (FBS), formerly known as Division I-A, is the top level of college football.
 Schools in Division I FBS compete in post-season bowl games, with the champions of five conferences, along with the highest-ranked champion of the other five conferences, receiving automatic bids to the access bowls.

 Before the House settlement, FBS schools were limited to a total of 85 football players receiving financial assistance.
 For competitive reasons, a student receiving partial scholarship counted fully against the total of 85.
 Nearly all FBS schools that are not on NCAA probation gave 85 full scholarships.
 The House settlement replaced the 85-scholarship limit with a 105-player roster limit.

-As of the current 2025 college football season, there are 134 full members of Division I FBS, plus two transitional schools that are considered FBS members for scheduling purposes.
-The newest full FBS member is Kennesaw State, which completed a transition from FCS prior to the 2025 season.
-The next schools to become full FBS members are Delaware and Missouri State, which joined Conference USA in 2025 and will become full FBS members in 2026.
+As of the current 2026 college football season, there are 136 full members of Division I FBS, plus two transitional schools that are considered FBS members for scheduling purposes.
+The newest full FBS members are Delaware and Missouri State, which completed transitions from FCS prior to the 2026 season.
+The next schools to become full FBS members are North Dakota State and Sacramento State, which respectively joined the Mountain West Conference and Mid-American Conference as football-only members in 2026 and become full FBS members in 2028.

 Since the 2016 season, all FBS conferences have been allowed to conduct a championship game that does not count against the limit of 12 regular-season contests.
 Under the current rules, most recently changed in advance of the 2022 season, conferences have complete freedom to determine the participants in their championship games.
 From 2016 to 2021, FBS rules allowed such a game to be held either (1) between the winners of each of two divisions, with each team having played a full round-robin schedule within its division, or (2) between the conference's top two teams after a full round-robin conference schedule.
 Before 2016, "exempt" championship games could only be held between the divisional winners of conferences that had at least 12 football teams and split into divisions.
 The prize is normally a specific bowl game bid for which the conference has a tie-in.